aragon/multisig-plugin/packages/artifacts/README.md

 ### Publish to NPM

-Ensure the package `version` is updated in `package.json` before publishing.
+Ensure the package `version` is up to date within `package.json` before publishing.

 Check that only the intended files will be published:
 ```sh